-In November 2017, we reported that the percent of executive branch agencies meeting established timeliness goals for completing periodic reinvestigations also decreased from fiscal years 2012 through 2016.
-Appendix IV provides information on executive branch agency periodic reinvestigations from fiscal years 2012 through 2016.
+In November 2017, we reported that the percent of executive branch agencies meeting established timeliness goals for completing periodic reinvestigations also decreased from fiscal years 2012 through 2016.76 Appendix IV provides information on executive branch agency periodic reinvestigations from fiscal years 2012 through 2016.

-ODNI Has Taken Steps to Address Timeliness Challenges but Has Not Developed a Government-wide Approach to Help Improve Timeliness initial personnel security clearances.
+ODNI Has Taken Steps to Address Timeliness Challenges but Has Not Developed a Governmentwide Approach to Help Improve Timeliness ODNI has taken steps to address challenges in meeting established timeliness objectives, such as revising the timeliness objective for top secret investigations in 2012; however, it has not developed a government-wide approach to help agencies improve the timeliness of initial personnel security clearances.
 ODNI officials stated that several significant events contributed to agency challenges in meeting timeliness objectives over the past 5 fiscal years, including a government shutdown, the 2015 OPM data breach, a loss of OPM contractor support, and OPM's review of the security of its IT systems, which resulted in the temporary suspension of the web-based platform used to complete and submit background investigation forms.
 In addition, executive branch agencies noted the increased investigative requirements stemming from the 2012 Federal Investigative Standards as a further challenge to meeting established timeliness objectives in the future.